NY Times reporter called Trump 'racist,' said RNC staffers were 'complicit'

 The former senior communications official told me yesterday after leaked reports from the book that he was in the room when the second call was made and that the staffer “hung up the phone with Jonathan” and was “visibly shaken” by the conversation with Martin.

-“I just got off the phone with Jonathan Martin of the New York Times,” he said the staffer told him.
+“I just got off the phone with Jonathan Martin of The New York Times,” he said the staffer told him.
 Martin said the staffer was “supporting a racist” and was “complicit” in the campaign’s message, this official said in recounting the conversation.
 He also recalled the staffer saying Martin had used the word “misogynist” in describing Trump and his campaign.

 Spicer, according to this official, told him he had called Martin’s editor at the Times, Carolyn Ryan, “and reported this flagrant conduct.”
 I had emailed Ryan, then the paper’s senior editor for politics, about the matter but did not receive a response.

 The current RNC official said today that the ex-staffer was “very upset” after both conversations with Martin, and told him directly how the reporter had accused Trump of being “racist” and GOP employees helping him of being “complicit.”
-This person said he was “furious” at hearing this and discussed it with Spicer, “who took it up the chain at the Times.”
+This person said he was “furious” at hearing this and discussed it with Spicer, “who took it up the chain at The Times.”

 Martin, a veteran, well-respected reporter who previously worked for Politico, declined several opportunities to comment for the book.